deki84/CryptoCalc/README.md

 ### Deployment

-You can have a look at the last update of CatYummy on Vercel: [DemoVersion](https://capstone-project-deki84.vercel.app/)
+You can have a look at the last update of CryptoCalc on Vercel: [DemoVersion](https://capstone-project-deki84.vercel.app/)

 ### Tech Stack